Do Eye Supplements Actually Work?

 Certain types of Omega-3 DHA and EPA (found in cold water fish) are most helpful to our eyes.
 Two servings of cold-water fish per week is a good target to add to your current diet.

 Also worth noting: Supplements cannot prevent eye disease.
-Rather than spending money on expensive supplements that aren’t backed by solid research, getting your vitamins from whole foods is the best way to make sure you’re meeting your nutrition needs.
+Rather than spending money on expensive supplements that aren’t backed by solid research, getting your vitamins and minerals from whole foods is the best way to make sure you’re meeting your nutrition needs.

 Vitamins and supplements can have very real side effects, including poor interactions with other medicines.
 It’s important to always talk with your doctor before taking supplements and vitamins and discuss all of your medications, including prescribed and over-the-counter medicines.